Professor-G/AstroML/README.md

 # [Documentation](https://AstroML.readthedocs.io/en/latest/?)

-The tutorials have been uploaded through [Read the Docs](https://AstroML.readthedocs.io/en/latest/?).
+The tutorials are maintained through [Read the Docs](https://AstroML.readthedocs.io/en/latest/?).

 # How to Contribute?